Brockville Braves: History

-In 2009-2010, the Braves established a league record for most consecutive wins with 26.
-Brockville completed easy series wins over Kemptville (4-0) and Ottawa (4-0) to win a birth in the finals against the Pembroke Lumber Kings - as predicted by many CJHL followers.
+In 2009–2010, the Braves established a league record for most consecutive wins with 26.
+Brockville completed easy series wins over Kemptville (4–0) and Ottawa (4–0) to win a berth in the finals against the Pembroke Lumber Kings - as predicted by many CJHL followers.
 However, it was Pembroke that made CJHL history by winning four-consecutive Art Bogart Cup championships knocking off the Braves in 5 games.
 Despite, the finals loss to the Lumber Kings, the Braves won the Fred Page Cup against the Lumber Kings in an all-league finals tilt as the Braves won 5-1.
-At the Royal Bank Cup in Dauphin, Manitoba, the Braves broke a Royal Bank Cup record the highest margin of victory by defeating the Oakville Blades 11-2.
-(The previous record was held by the 1999 Vernon Vipers, who defeated the Charlottetown Abbies 9-3 in the championship game in Yorkton, SASK).
-The Braves would still have to win their last game against the La Ronge Ice Wolves, in which they did 6-3 to earn a birth in the semi-finals against the defending RBC champions, Vernon Vipers.
-Vernon went on to win the game 2-0, leaving the Braves out.
+At the Royal Bank Cup in Dauphin, Manitoba, the Braves broke a Royal Bank Cup record the highest margin of victory by defeating the Oakville Blades 11–2.
+(The previous record was held by the 1999 Vernon Vipers, who defeated the Charlottetown Abbies 9–3 in the championship game in Yorkton, SASK).
+The Braves would still have to win their last game against the La Ronge Ice Wolves, in which they did 6–3 to earn a berth in the semi-finals against the defending RBC champions, Vernon Vipers.
+Vernon went on to win the game 2–0, leaving the Braves out.

 In 2014, the Brockville Braves were sold to former CCHL goaltender Dustin Traylen, who became the general manager.
 The previous owner was Todd Gill, who sold the Braves because he got a coaching job with the Kingston Frontenacs of the Ontario Hockey League in 2011.